apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 ```

 This method's isolation was accidentally inferred as `@MainActor`, because of the annotation on the enclosing type.
-Although it has specifically documented different a threading strategy - it may or may not
+Although it has specifically documented a different threading strategy - it may or may not
-be invoked on the main actor - it missed to annotate these semantics on the method.
+be invoked on the main actor - annotating these semantics on the method was accidentally missed.

 This is an annotation problem in the fictional JetPackKit library.
 Specifically, it is missing a `nonisolated` annotation on the method,